freeCodeCamp/freeCodeCamp/guide/english/mathematics/dividing-fractions/index.md

 1. Take the reciprocal of the divisor.
 To take a reciprocal of a fraction, interchange the numerator and denominator of that fraction.
 The reciprocal of <span class="fraction"><sup>6</sup>⁄<sub>7</sub></span> is <span class="fraction"><sup>7</sup>⁄<sub>6</sub></span>

-2. Multiply the dividend with the reciprocal of the divisor
+2. Multiply the dividend with the reciprocal of the divisor (denominator by denominator, numerator by numerator)

 <pre> <span class="fraction"><sup>2</sup>⁄<sub>3</sub></span> &divide; <span class="fraction"><sup>6</sup>⁄<sub>7</sub></span> = <span class="fraction"><sup>2</sup>⁄<sub>3</sub></span> &times; <span class="fraction"><sup>7</sup>⁄<sub>6</sub></span> = <span class="fraction"><sup>7</sup>⁄<sub>9</sub></span> </pre>